pipiscrew/RSS-Aggregator/README.md

 > feature/exclusive :

 Added a new table **exclusive_keywords**, this will be a feed in **statistics** page (stats.php) called `exclusive`.
 When this clicked, any feed title contains any of the `exclusive_keywords.keywords` text, will appear.
-The existence of this is to filter the important feeds articles.
+The existence of this is to filter the important feed articles.

 After all, if is not enough, try
 - [miniflux](https://github.com/denfil/miniflux-php)